RuneBlaze/internode/README.md

 `mode` defaults to `support`, which sums up the internode support.
 Set it to `internode` for an emulation of the original ASTRID's behavior.
 If your support values are upper-bounded by somthing greater than 1 (say, if you have bootstrap support in the values between 0 and 100), then the `-x` option needs to be specified to be the upper-bound (`-x 100`).

+Likewise, if some support value should mean "no information" (AFAIK, aBayes from IQTree), it should be specified as such via `-n`, for example `-n 0.333`.
+This way the support values are normalized from `[0.333, 1]` to `[0, 1]`.
+These options names are borrowed from weighted ASTRAL.

 ## Examples

 Emulation of ASTRID: output is printed to STDOUT